 For all of our questions (except free-text only responses), we use a 5-point likert scale that measures agreement to a statement.
 You might be asking, “Why five?
 Why not seven?
 Why not eleven?!”

 There is ample academic research that debates the pros and cons of various different point scales.
 We’ve found that a 5-point scale encourages survey participation (less choices means it’s faster to complete) and it gathers the right amount of detail.
-A more detailed scale could add more nuance to your survey results, but we’ve found that it’s sometimes an inordinate and unnecessary amount of detail.
+A more detailed scale could add more nuance to your survey results, but we’ve found that it’s sometimes an unnecessary amount of detail.
 A consistent, 5-point likert scale is simple and suits the needs of our people geeks.

 How our likert scale response works